pomerium/documentation/content/docs/get-started/fundamentals/core/jwt-verification.md

 - 2 routes pointing to Grafana and the Verify service
 - 2 policies (one policy per route) to control access to these services

 Each tutorial builds on the same configuration files.
-In this tutorial, you’ll configure Pomerium to send the Pomerium JWT to an upstream service to verify a user’s identity.
+In this tutorial, you'll configure Pomerium to send the Pomerium JWT to an upstream service to verify a user's identity.

 :::

 ## Background

-JWT verification (and, by extension, identity verification) **does not** replace Pomerium’s initial authentication flow with an identity provider.
-Identity verification is just an additional security layer that helps the upstream application verify that Pomerium handled the request and the user’s JWT.
+JWT verification (and, by extension, identity verification) **does not** replace Pomerium's initial authentication flow with an identity provider.
+Identity verification is just an additional security layer that helps the upstream application verify that Pomerium handled the request and the user's JWT.

 :::info **Simplifying JWTs and Pomerium**